Do I have your attention?

 Mmm yeah… I…don’t know what happened…I just…AHH!
 They never rose!

-Anyways, after the milk mixture scalds, let it cool down to a hot but not too hot temperature (real specific, huh?) then sprinkle in some yeast.
+Anyway, after the milk mixture scalds, let it cool down to a hot but not too hot temperature (real specific, huh?) then sprinkle in some yeast.

 I think that was the problem with my first batch – I was la-di-da’ing around the house and let the milk mixture get too cool – therefore the yeast couldn’t do its thang.
 Today I stayed on top of it and added my yeast at just the right time!